 And that’s all you need to perform K-means Clustering in Python.

 Hopefully, we shed some light on how K-means works and how to implement it in Python.
-If you’re looking to get familiar with other convenient libraries in Python, you can check out our post on PCA.
+If you’re looking to get familiar with other convenient libraries in Python, you can check out our post on PCA and get to know how to combine PCA and K-means clustering.
 In case you’re new to Python, and you’re enthusiastic to learn more, this super-detailed article on learning Python programming will guide you all the way from the installation, through Python IDEs, Libraries, and frameworks, to the best Python career paths and job outlook.

 Ready to take the next step towards a career in data science?